CEMC-gitworkshop-2018/try2-shawn-sun/song.md

-And washed the spider out
+And the itsy bitsy spider crawled up the spout again